ory/kratos/docs/versioned_docs/version-v0.3/guides/zero-trust-iap-proxy-identity-access-proxy.md

    that implements the login, registration, logout, ..., and dashboard screen.
 3. A reverse proxy ([ORY Oathkeeper](https://github.com/ory/oathkeeper)) to protect the **SecureApp**.
-4. An SMTP server with which ORY Kratos can send E-Mails with.
+4. An SMTP server with which ORY Kratos can sends E-Mails.
 We will use [MailHog](https://github.com/mailhog/MailHog), a minimalistic SMTP throaway server with an easy UI.